RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

 Yes!
 Our node is now "Ready".
-We have a working, network enabled Kubernetes cluster.
+We have a working, network enabled, Kubernetes cluster.

 Take a look at the pods running in the cluster: